-Witty, playful, accessible and thoughtful, Kitty Travers’ La Grotta Ices is as much a book you could read in bed as it is an authoritative guide to ice-cream making.
-With fun and truly innovative flavour combinations, from Sea salt, Rosemary & Pine Nut to Papaya, Green Chilli & Lime, this is ice cream as you’ve never enjoyed it before.
+Witty, playful, and accessible, Kitty Travers’ La Grotta Ices is as much a book you could read in bed as it is an authoritative guide to ice-cream making.
+With fun and truly innovative flavour combinations, from sea salt, rosemary & pine nut to papaya, green chilli & lime, this is ice cream as you’ve never enjoyed it before.
 Time to get some gelato in your life.

-Yotam Ottolenghi and Helen Goh’s Sweet is everything you’d expect from an Ottolenghi cookbook with Middle Eastern-inspired flavours that you know will work.
-And with ingredients like these... fig, rose petal, saffron, orange blossom, star anise, pistachio, almond, cardamom and cinnamon... these are bakes to inspire.
+Yotam Ottolenghi and Helen Goh’s Sweet is everything you’d expect from an Ottolenghi cookbook: intricate recipes, stunning visuals, and inspired flavours that you just know will work.
+Packed with sumptuous ingredients like fig, rose petal, saffron, orange blossom, star anise, pistachio, cardamom and cinnamon, Sweet is a cookbook to inspire.

-Meringue Girls: Everything Sweet is from the duo behind the popular pop-up bakery that can be found at street food festivals and restaurants all over London.
-Expect unusual edible gifts, cool confectionary and delicious things in all colours of the rainbow.
+Meringue Girls: Everything Sweet is the second cook book from Alex Hoffler and Stacey O’Gorman, the duo behind the London-based pop-up bakery, a familiar sight at the city’s street food festivals.
+Expect unusual edible gifts, delectable confectionary and sweets in all colours of the rainbow.

 For something more classic, who better to turn to than the Queen of Cakes, Mary Berry.
-Her Baking Bible is the one-stop shop for your go-to cakes, from classic Victoria Sponge and her Very Best Chocolate Cake to muffins, scones and bread and butter pudding.
+Her Baking Bible is the one-stop shop for popular bakes, from classic Victoria sponge and fudgey chocolate cake right through to muffins, scones and bread and butter pudding.

 Vegans, don’t despair.
 From cheesecakes to cookies, brownies to waffles, Vegan Cakes And Other Bakes has it all.
-Written by long-term vegans, Jérôme Eckmeier and Daniela Lais, this is a cookbook with practical baking advice and the lowdown on popular vegan ingredients.
+Written by long-term vegans, Jérôme Eckmeier and Daniela Lais, this cookbook provides practical baking advice and gives readers the lowdown on popular vegan ingredients.

-This is the book to show you why Harry and Meghan chose Californian baker Claire Ptak to bake their wedding cake.
-The Violet Bakery Cookbook from Claire's East London bakery of the same name is as beautiful as it is packed to the brim with inspiring recipes.
+Open this book and you’ll soon see why Prince Harry and Meghan Markle chose Californian baker Claire Ptak to create their wedding cake.
+The Violet Bakery Cookbook is as beautiful as it is packed to the brim with inspiring recipes.
 Our favourite?
-It’s a toss up between The Violet Butterscotch Blondie and the bakery’s famous Cinnamon Buns.
+It’s a toss up between the butterscotch blondies and the bakery’s famous cinnamon buns.

-While it’s not technically a dessert cookbook, Georgina Hayden’s latest cookbook, Taverna, still has a sizeable section dedicated to the sweet treats inspired by her Cypriot-Greek heritage.
-Med-inspired pastries, honey-soaked baklavas, custard-filled pies and syrupy doughnuts... it’s a cookbook well worth owning for the desserts alone.
+While it’s not technically a dessert cookbook, Georgina Hayden’s Taverna has a sizeable section dedicated to the sweet treats inspired by her Cypriot-Greek heritage.
+Mediterranean-style pastries, honey-soaked baklavas, custard-filled pies and syrupy doughnuts – it’s a cookbook well worth owning for the desserts alone.